itpcc/AIS_NB_BC95/README.md

 AIS NB-IoT Library is designed for `DEVIO NB-SHIELD I` to connect with your own IoT Platform/ Server.
 The library is using Software Serial for communication with Arduino board.

+You can read the original AT command document at (Quectel's website)[https://www.quectel.com/UploadImage/Downlad/Quectel_BC95_AT_Commands_Manual_V1.9.pdf].

 ## Function List:

 ### General Function: